 Private markets contain some of the most innovative and high-growth companies in the world, spanning industries such as artificial intelligence, humanoid robotics, aerospace, and defense.
-To help investors gain access to these unique private market companies, KraneShares has launched a suite of funds that provide accredited investors with access to a diversified portfolio of large and dynamic venture-backed private companies.
+To help investors gain access to these unique private market companies, KraneShares has launched a suite of funds that provide accredited investors* and qualified clients** with access to a diversified portfolio of large and dynamic venture-backed private companies.

 US private technology companies tracked by the S&P US Private Stock Top 10 Vintage 2025 Series 1 Index.